Skip to content

 Looking Ahead: Shawnee County in 2026

-The 2026 outlook is one of “healthy normalization.”
-While inventory growth is providing more options for buyers, demand remains robust enough to keep price growth positive in the regional MLS.
-To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas City mortgage loan team today.
+The 2026 outlook is one of gradual market stabilization.
+While inventory conditions remain tight, a path toward healthy normalized growth is expected with property appreciation tracking at a manageable 2% to 4% clip through the end of the year.
+To explore your options in the Topeka metro or get a custom rate quote, reach out to our mortgage loan team today.

 Explore Other 2026 Housing Market Reports in Kansas & Missouri: